richardtillett/amazon-tutorial/using_ec2_s3_iam.md

 ## Purpose and scope

-Nephros and we wish to use cloud services for various tasks, including computation, raw data storage, and result storage.
+We wish to use cloud services for various tasks, including computation, raw data storage, and result storage.
 In this guide, we'll describe how to

 - Upload folders of data to S3 buckets via the web
 - Create an EC2 compute instance